Doctor Who: The Lost Stories (Untitled Stories)

 First Doctor

-Writer: Terry Nation Notes: Nation was commissioned to write a third Dalek serial on October 6th, 1964.
+Writer: Terry Nation Notes: Nation was commissioned to write a fourth Doctor Who serial on October 6th, 1964.
 This original idea was abandoned for unknown reasons and, on December 16th, it was replaced by a new commission for what eventually became The Chase.

 Characters: The First Doctor, Ian, Barbara, Vicki